http4k/www/src/website/content/_sites/a2a/_index.md

 type: "product"
 subdomain: a2a
 tier: pro
 description: Full A2A protocol support for building interoperable multi-agent systems.
-Agent Cards, Tasks, Streaming, Push Notifications — all testable, all type-safe.
+JSON-RPC and REST bindings, Agent Cards, Tasks, Streaming, Multi-tenancy — all testable, all type-safe.
 navigation:
     -   name: http4k Pro
         title: http4k Pro